ZenenTreadwell/VIC/README.md

 ## To run it
-in the terminal: navigate to api, run "npm start" in a new terminal, navigate to client, run "npm start"
+in the terminal: navigate to api, run "npm start" in a new terminal, navigate to client, run "HTTPS=true npm start"

 It should pop up in your browser when it's ready!